Why is Root Cause Analysis Important?

 To better explain how root cause analysis actually works, let’s take the case of a brick-and-mortar retail chain that relies heavily on point-of-sale (POS) software solutions.
 A service interruption for such an organization would be bound to result in a massive service disruption and likely lead to costly downtime.

-However, by having a service availability platform in place to instantaneously perform a root cause analysis, the chain would be better able to monitor, identify and resolve the issue.
+However, by having a service availability platform in place to instantaneously perform an automatic root cause analysis, the chain would be better able to monitor, identify and resolve the issue.

 Furthermore, having such a platform in place could effectively minimize or eliminate the occurrence of such instances in the first place by automatically testing POS business processes across the network before stores opened for business each day.